-The courses approved by the ASU Main General Studies Council (for ASU Main and ASU East) for meeting the General Studies requirement are noted in the "General Studies Courses" table, page 94; in the course descriptions; and in the Schedule of Classes each academic term.
-The courses approved by the ASU West General Studies Council can be found in the ASU West Catalog and in the Schedule of Classes.
+The courses approved by the General Studies Council (for the East and Tempe campuses) for meeting the General Studies requirement are noted in the "General Studies Courses" table, page 94; in the course descriptions; and in the Schedule of Classes each academic term.
+The courses approved for the West campus can be found in the West Campus Catalog and in the Schedule of Classes.